FreeTAKTeam/openTAKpickList/README.md

 - iTAK: Not publicaly available.
 - webTAK:	- WebTAK: Only available with the official TAK Server.
 - [CoT Beacon (and CoT Generator)](https://github.com/jonapoul/cotgenerator): a simple beacon  that send the position of team memebers without using ATAK. works on Android
 - [FreeTAk UAS](https://play.google.com/store/apps/details?id=org.FreeTak.FreeTAKUAS&hl=en_US&gl=US): Android application to control your DJI drone and stream video and position to conneccted TAK clients
+- [TAK tracker](https://play.google.com/store/apps/details?id=gov.tak.taktracker&hl=en_CA&gl=US): TAK Tracker is a “send only” version of ATAK.
+THERE IS NO MAP.

 #### Servers
-- TAK server
+- TAK server: Non available to the public
 - FreeTAKServer: [connects sever TAK clients](https://github.com/FreeTAKTeam/FreeTakServer)
 - (FreeTAKServer Docker) [https://github.com/FreeTAKTeam/FreeTAKServer-Docker]

 ### ATAK Plugins
-- Hammer / ARIK
+- [Hammer / ARIK](https://play.google.com/store/apps/details?id=com.atakmap.android.cot_utility.plugin&hl=en_CA&gl=US): HAMMER is an ATAK plugin that acts as a software modem and allows transmission/receipt of Cursor on Target (CoT) messages over voice communications.
+This means that two ATAK devices can communicate with each other over any voice-capable radio, e.g., commercial off the shelf walkie talkies.
+While it is anticipated that this will be extended in the near future, HAMMER currently supports sending and receiving CoT map markers, self-reported locations and chat messages.
 - [TAK Fowarder](https://github.com/paulmandal/atak-forwarder)
 - [CoT Generator Plugin](https://github.com/jonapoul/cotgenerator-plugin) (currently requires building and signing yourself)